termsuite/termsuite.github.io/_documentation/12-getting-started.md

 permalink: /getting-started/
 ---

-This page guides you the steps to get TermSuite running and extracting the terminology of a short example corpus.
+This page guides you the steps to get TermSuite running and extracting the terminology from a short example corpus.

 ### 1. Requirements